samhh/dotfiles/README.md

 There are plenty of software prerequisites as these are the configs I use every day down to a byte.
 Read the files you're downloading to understand what they are and what might be required for them to work.

-## Caveats

-Note that under Linux there are presently configs for three different terminals, all of which suffer different defects.
-Pick whichever one suits you best.
-For reference, here are said terminals and accompanying defects:

-- Alacritty: No font ligatures.
-- Kitty: Inconsistent scrollback behaviour.
-- Termite: No font ligatures, supposedly comparatively poor performance.